Legacy-Visuals-Project/Animatium/README.md

 - [X] tiltItemPositions
     - Description: Tilts the held item position to make held items look like they did in <=1.7.x.
     - Type: BOOLEAN
-- [X] tiltItemPositions
+- [X] tiltItemPositionsInThirdperson
     - Description: Tilts the third-person held item position to make held items look like they did in <=1.7.x.
     - Type: BOOLEAN
+- [X] oldSkullPosition
+    - Description: Positions the skull block items' held positions to be how it was in 1.8.x.
+    - Type: BOOLEAN
 - [X] applyItemSwingUsage
     - Description: Block hitting (apply swing offset in item usage code).
-    - Type: BOOLEAN
-- [X] removeEquipAnimationOnItemUse
-    - Description: Fixes the blocking animation which plays the equip animation on use, and others.
     - Type: BOOLEAN
 - [X] disableItemUsingTextureInGui
     - Description: Disables the item usage texture in the GUI like in <=1.8.x (mainly rod/bow/crossbow).